 This Fettuccine with Shrimp Sauce is so rich, creamy and out of this world delicious!
 I can’t say enough about it.
 I hope you’ll make it and see what I’m talking about.
 You’ll be happy you did.

 Our lease is up in a few weeks so once again it’s time to get ready for another move, which means eating up the food in the freezer and pantry.
-I had a bag of frozen shrimp and asked my husband what I should make with it.
-He reminded me of one of our favorite recipes from Piret’s: The George and Piret Munger Cookbook.
-It’s one of the first recipes we ever made together in the kitchen when we were first married, 28 years ago!
-Until this past weekend I haven’t made it in quite a long time but have such fond memories associated with the recipe.
+I had a bag of frozen shrimp and was reminded of one of my favorite recipes I made years ago from Piret’s: The George and Piret Munger Cookbook.
 So I pulled out the cookbook and decided to make this recipe again and see if it was as delicious as I remembered.
 And guess what?

 FETTUCCINE WITH SHRIMP SAUCE IS AS FANTASTIC AS I REMEMBER!!!

 First, let me just say if you’re on a diet, this probably isn’t the recipe you want at the moment.
 But, if you’re having a craving and want to blow your diet then it is definitely the meal to do it with.
 I promise you won’t be disappointed.
 Obviously, with all the cream, butter, olive oil and pasta it’s a bit on the calorie laden side.
 Sometimes you just gotta splurge, right?
 Or, ease those guilty feelings and just have a small portion accompanied by a large salad and enjoy the good things in life!

 Not only is this Fettuccine with Shrimp Sauce so worth the extra calories, it’s also really simple to make with just a few ingredients.
 It doesn’t even have cheese in it.
 Hey, that makes it less calorie laden than Fettuccine Alfredo, right?